 - Visual Inspection: Plumbers often start by visually inspecting the water lines, looking for signs of damage, corrosion, or leaks.
 They may check exposed pipes in basements, crawl spaces, or utility rooms for any visible signs of deterioration, such as rust, discoloration, or moisture.

 - Pressure Testing: Pressure testing is a common method used to detect leaks or weaknesses in potable water lines.
 Plumbers can pressurize the water line using specialized equipment and then monitor the pressure to see if it holds steady.
 A drop in pressure indicates the presence of a leak or other issue in the line.
+Click here to learn more about ABC Plumbing's Pressure Testing Service.

 - Leak Detection Devices: Plumbers may use electronic leak detection devices to pinpoint the location of leaks in potable water lines.
 These devices use sound or electromagnetic technology to detect the sound of water escaping from the pipe or the presence of moisture in the surrounding area.